risonakamo/album-renamer/design/album renamer implementation planning.md

 - things break when dragging incorrect things and dropping them
 - preload the group name
     - group name is editable but needs to be set from props at least when it is first created
+- do some animations/transitions for css
+- some sort of response for hovering over thumbnails
+    - maybe fade them out a little and make it bluish?

 # things to decide
 - ~~what to do if dragged an item that was not selected while a selection is going on~~